Compute

 Modifying a Label

-After labeling data, you can modify labeled data on the Labeled tab page.
+After labeling data, you can modify labeled data in the Labeled tab.

 On the labeling details page, click the Labeled tab and then the image to be modified.
-On the labeling page that is displayed, modify the labeling information in the File Labels area on the right.
+On the displayed labeling page, modify the labeling information in the File Labels area on the right.

 • Modifying a label: In the Labeling area, click the edit icon, set the target label name or color in the displayed dialog box, and click to save the modification.
 Alternatively, click a label to be modified.
 In the image labeling area, adjust the position and size of the bounding box.
 After the adjustment is complete, click another label to save the modification.

 • Deleting a label: In the Labeling area, click the deletion icon to delete a label from the image.
-After all labels of an image are deleted, the image is displayed on the Unlabeled tab page.
+After all labels of an image are deleted, the image is displayed in the Unlabeled tab.

 After the labeling information is modified, click Back to Data Labeling Preview in the upper left part of the page to exit the labeling page.
-In the dialog box that is displayed, click Yes to save the modification.
+In the displayed dialog box, click Yes to save the modification.

 Adding Data